6 Common Problems Faced by College Students

 2. Relationship Issues

-So, it is advised to dear students that don’t over-expect from your boyfriend/girlfriend.
-Also, don’t promise things which you know you can’t commit for.
+So, it is advised to dear students that don’t over-expect your boyfriend/girlfriend.
+Also, don’t promise things which you know you can’t commit to.
 Think before you say anything.
 Respect the individuality of the other person.
 Give him/her deserved space.
 Encourage your partner whenever he/she is working on something big.
 Remember my friends, love is not about only receiving, but giving affection, care and your time.

 3. Alcohol & Drugs

 Alcohol and drug usage is a common thing in Engineering and Medical colleges.
 A drug can be any substance that brings about physical or psychological changes.
-Drugs include tobacco, alcohol, over-the-counter medication, caffeine and illegal substances like cannabis, heroin, etc. Students do the substance abuse for fun, to relieve stress, to get pleasure or to relieve pain, emotional or physical.
+Drugs include tobacco, alcohol, over-the-counter medication, caffeine and illegal substances like cannabis, heroin, etc. Students do substance abuse for fun, to relieve stress, to get pleasure or to relieve pain, emotional or physical.
 Sometimes, just to get in a cool friend circle, students have to comply with other students.
-Sometimes, students involved in sports league take certain kind of injections to help increase their stamina, concentration and performance.
+Sometimes, students involved in sports leagues take certain kinds of injections to help increase their stamina, concentration and performance.
 This negatively impacts their health.

 4. Low Self-esteem